-Well – here’s some answers and a few more stories: I’ll start with the last one.
+Well – here are some answers and a few more stories: I’ll start with the last one.
 This isn’t a competition.
 No matter what your additional need or disability, if you feel unwelcome or cannot access what you need - then the disability you have is irrelevant.

 On teaching people – I’ve been writing and training about this stuff for over 25 years.
 I have analysed the uptake on my writing and found that stuff I write about children’s work and ‘theology for those who don’t generally do theology’, I get a higher readership.
 My stuff about disability in general only gets read and shared by those who are already convinced of the problem.
 My writing about children and additional needs fairs slightly better, but not much.
 This is why I’ve been a little overwhelmed by this response.

 The comments on being angular and an activist may be right about this post, and the occasional one in the past, but here’s what you might not know about me: I’m a shy introvert, that doesn’t like conflict.
 I always err to the gentle side because that is my character – I prefer diplomacy over angst.
 Many in the world of disability and Church think I’m too gentle most of the time!